RE Policy 2020 - 2021

 not turn from it.
 Proverbs 22 verse 6

 Recognising its historic foundation, our school will preserve and develop its religious character in accordance with the principles of the church at parish and diocesan level.
-Our school aims to serve the community by providing education of the highest quality within the context of Christian belief and practice.
+Our school's vision is to be the best we can be and this policy has been written with this at the forefront of our minds.
+We aim to serve the community by providing education of the highest quality within the context of Christian belief and practice.
 We encourage an understanding of the meaning and significance of faith and promote Christian values through the experience we offer all pupils.

 The legal position of RE